 Leaving the car park in the morning we head up the scenic Mickleden valley following the pretty beck, an ideal warm up for the legs.
-Along the way we have sight of iconic Lakeland fells such as Crinkle Crags, Bowfell and the Langdale Pikes.
-We will leave the footpath to ascend to the summit of Rossett Pike which affords a spectacular vista of the surrounding Langdale peaks.
+Along the way we have sight of iconic Lake District fells such as Crinkle Crags, Bowfell and the Langdale Pikes.
+We will ascend via Stake Gill to the high pass which affords a spectacular vista of the surrounding Lakeland peaks and valleys.
 Traversing the high summits, bagging the summits of the Langdale Pikes along the way, we have the opportunity to put our training into practice as we complete our day’s adventure.

 We aim to cover the following learning points through the day:

 - Navigation by 1:25k scale map and basic compass work

 - Reading the terrain and moving over rough ground

 - River crossings

 - Emergency procedures